thatrandomfrenchdude/external_sram_manager/README.md

 # SPI-based External SRAM Memory Manager

 ## Description
 This code maps and handles memory on external SRAM chips.
-This memory manager is limited only to the number of chip selects available on the SPI master and the size of the memory on each chip.
-The project-specific configuration can be customized using the initialization method.
+This memory manager is limited to the number of chip selects available on the SPI master and the amount of memory on each chip.
+The project-specific memory configuration can be customized using the initialization method.

 ## Hardware
 ### MCU